 As always, if your attorney gives you other advice or tells you what you should specifically bring, it’s best to follow their direction as they know your case best.

-Once the trial begins, you can still work on your preparation.
+Once the trial begins, you can still prepare.
 As a party in the lawsuit, you will likely testify at some point.
 This means that you’ll be called to the stand and questioned by both your attorney and the defense attorney.
 The questions you’ll be asked will be similar to those from your deposition.
 Once again, the better you know your case, the better you’ll do.
 Familiarize yourself with the facts of the accident and all your treatment.
 For most personal injury trials, your testimony is the most important piece of evidence that will support your case.
 Aside from facts and what the medical records say, you’ll need to tell the jury what it was like to live through what happened.
 It can be uncomfortable to tell strangers about your aches and pains.
 You may feel vulnerable and just want to get off the stand as quickly as possible, but minimizing your pain will only hurt your case.
 If you do not tell your full story, then the jury is not going to fully understand what you went through and their verdict will reflect as much.
 So when you’re on the stand, answer as honestly and fully as you can.

 There’s a chance that the other party or parties will testify before you.
 If this happens, try to be aware of your reactions!
 It could be frustrating to hear the other driver say that you caused the accident when you know you didn’t, but the best thing you can do is wait until your turn to tell your story.
 When that chance does come, don’t get hostile and try to remain calm.
 Be attentive and courteous throughout the trial, including when you’re on the stand.